MarioStanke/git-workflows/README.md

 ## 8) pull request

-Felix Becker or myself will review code in order to ensure quality.
+My co-teacher or myself will review code in order to ensure quality.
 For this purpose, we will use *feature* branches.
 Suppose you have been assigned to implement a feature called *shortest-path*, have developed it on a local branch called `feature/shortest-path`, have built and tested it, finished this task and want to merge it into the `master` branch on GitHub.

 ```
 git branch feature/shortest-path